 But it doesn’t have to be that way.

 Although arts entrepreneurship education is an emerging field, we possess sufficient know-how to empower all motivated students to transform their well-considered dreams into exhilarating realities.

-	It still isn’t easy to flesh out a music career, but it’s probably more possible than ever.
+It still isn’t easy to flesh out music and arts careers, but it’s probably more possible than ever.
 And the intrinsic rewards for doing so have never been sweeter.

 © 2011 Gerald Klickstein